ryanatkn/svelte_docinfo_sketch/README.md

 > a sketch of a module for extracting metadata from Svelte components

 This repo is for experimenting.
 It's not maintained software and it's not published to npm.
-Please use it however, it's public domain.
+Please use it however you'd like, it's public domain.
 Contributions are welcome, issues/PRs/discussions.

 It's like [Sveld](https://github.com/carbon-design-system/sveld)